-Ears to the ground,
+Ears to the ground, heart on the horizon

 Sustaina India 1 – Inaugural Edition